- Location: Kansas

 I understand that the rules for drinking and driving a commercial vehicle are stricter than for a private car.
 Is that correct?

 Yes, they are.
 If your are stopped by law enforcement and found to have a blood alcohol level of more than 0.04% and you are driving a commercial vehicle, you will be arrested for DUI.
-The legal limit in a private car is 0.08%.
 The mandatory suspension times vary, depending on how many convictions you've had.
 They are:

-- A suspension of your CDL for at least 60 days if you have committed two serious traffic violations within a three-year period involving a commercial vehicle
+- A suspension of your CDL for at least 60 days if you have committed 2 violations within a period of 3 years involving a commercial vehicle

-- A suspension of your CDL for at least 120 days for three serious traffic violations within a three-year period
+- A suspension of your CDL for at least 120 days for 3 violations (and subsequent violations) within 3 years

-- A suspension of your CDL for one year for your first DUI offense
+- A suspension of your CDL for 1 year for your 1st DUI offense

 So, as you can see, drinking/drugs and driving, especially with a CDL, is not taken lightly at all in Kansas.